NTNU-IMT/stormbird/book/src/lifting_line/solver.md

 ### Linearized settings

-For the linearized settings, the follwoing source code show the available fields:
+For the linearized settings, the following source code show the available fields:

 ```rust
 pub struct Linearized {